petersonby/petersonby/README.md

-### Freelance Front-End Developer
+### Front-End Developer

-Developer with over 4 years of experience.
+With over 6 years of experience.

 I have an expertize in native technologies: HTML, CSS, JS.